Quekett Microscopical Club: History

-The Club was founded in 1865 as a result of a letter from W. Gibson published in Science Gossip in May 1865 suggesting that "some association among the amateur microscopists of London is desirable".
+The club was founded in 1865 as a result of a letter from W. Gibson published in Hardwicke's Science-Gossip in May 1865, which suggested that "some association among the amateur microscopists of London is desirable".
+At the time, the Microscopical Society of London (later the Royal Microscopical Society) catered mainly to experienced and professional microscopists, and the proposed club was intended to be more welcoming to beginners and amateurs.

-The suggestion was taken up by Mordecai Cubitt Cooke, Thomas Ketteringham and Witham Bywater, and they met on 14 June 1865 and agreed a provisional committee.
-About sixty people attended the first meeting of the Club on Friday 7 July 1865 for the purpose of establishing the Club to "give amateurs the opportunity of assisting each other, holding monthly meetings in a central locality, at an annual charge to cover incidental expenses".
-The name agreed was "The Quekett Microscopical Club", 'club' was chosen instead of 'society' to reflect the aims of the association.
+The suggestion was taken up by Mordecai Cubitt Cooke, Thomas Ketteringham and Witham Bywater, who met on 14 June 1865 and agreed a provisional committee.
+About a month after Gibson's letter, a meeting was held at the offices of the publisher Robert Hardwicke, at which the Quekett Microscopical Club was formed.

+About sixty people attended the first meeting of the club on Friday 7 July 1865, establishing the club to "give amateurs the opportunity of assisting each other, holding monthly meetings in a central locality, at an annual charge to cover incidental expenses".
+The word 'club' was chosen instead of 'society' to reflect the aims of the association.
 The first President was Edwin Lankester.

-The Club is named after the famous Victorian microscopist Professor John Thomas Quekett, and is the second oldest organisation in the world dedicated to microscopy; the oldest is the Royal Microscopical Society.
+The club is named after the Victorian microscopist Professor John Thomas Quekett, and is the second oldest organisation in the world dedicated to microscopy, after the Royal Microscopical Society, founded in London in 1839.
+The club began publishing the Quekett Journal of Microscopy in 1868, and held its first practical classes in 1869.

-Some of the traditions of the Club’s Victorian founders are continued, but the Quekett is now very much a friendly club for today’s microscopists and covers all aspects of the subject ranging from the history of the microscope and slide collecting to the latest advances in digital imaging with the microscope.
+The club remains active, continuing some of the traditions of the club’s Victorian founders, and welcomes anyone with an interest in microscopy, covering all aspects of the subject ranging from the history of the microscope and slide collecting to digital imaging.